 - Get aCarfax vehicle history reportor order an independent used-car inspection.

 - Take it for a test drive.As Carfax explains, “As with the inspection process,test drivinga potentially flood-damaged used car requires a little extra effort as compared with the typical pre-owned vehicle […] It’s also particularly important to concentrate on the transmission, steering system and brakes with these vehicles.”

-- Have your own inspection doneby a trustworthy, certified mechanic.
+- Commission an inspection by a trustworthy, certified mechanic.
 Ask the mechanic to check for possible water damage or hidden damage.

 - Pay careful attention to the vehicle’s paper trail.Cars Direct explains, “A telltale sign of [title-washing] will be multiple registrations in different states.
 This may allow the owner to sneak through loopholes that allow them to omit certain unsavory parts of a car's history.”

 - UseCarfax’s Free Flood Damage Check.This is in addition to the Carfax Vehicle History Report.
 The Flood Check shows the possibility of flood damage based on the history of the area and the registered address of the vehicle, as well as the vehicle’s reported flood history.

 - Watch for a delay.If you're considering purchasing a vehicle from a flood-impacted area, keep in mind that there may be a delay before the vehicle’s flood history appears on traditional consumer reporting sites.